9gag-open-source/react-native-snackbar-dialog/README.md

 ## Flow Control

-This library handles messages order with piece of mind.
+This library handles messages order with peace of mind.

 - `SnackBar.show(title, options)`
 <br />For some operations like taking a screenshot requires the message to show it immediately.
 Using this method to give highest order among all Snack message.